 In 2003, the Japanese University Admission Test for International Students (EJU) was created, which is used by most universities for this purpose.
 This EJU is much more complex and requires writing instead of just marking alternatives.

-JLPT guide - Japanese Language Proficiency Test
+JLPT Guide - Japanese Language Proficiency Test

 Japanese Language Proficiency Test

 The exam is divided into 5 levels, allowing the candidate to choose the level according to their ability.
-Each level consists of 3 sections: “Spelling and Vocabulary”, “Listening Comprehension” and “Reading Comprehension and Grammar”.
+Each level consists of 3 sections: “Spelling and Vocabulary”, “Listening Comprehension” and “Text Comprehension and Grammar”.

 • 1st section moji, goi [文字|語彙] – Tests vocabulary and knowledge of different aspects of the Japanese writing system;

-• 2nd chokai section [聴解] - Tests listening comprehension with audio and visual aid tests and without visual aid;
+• 2nd section chōkai [聴解] – Tests listening comprehension with audio and visual aid tests and without visual aid;

-• 3rd section dokkai, bunpo [読解|文法] - Uses various texts and sentences to test your reading comprehension.
-Questions include instructions for filling in the blanks or paramilling key points;
+• 3rd section dokkai, bunpō [読解|文法] – Uses various texts and sentences to test reading comprehension.
+Questions include instructions to fill in the blanks or paraphrase key points;

 LevelKanjiVocabularyListeningEstimated Study Hours

-N5~ 100~ 800Noob150
+N5~ 100~ 800Beginner150

 N4~ 300~ 1500Basic300